 The Montérégie remains the preferred destination for Montrealers leaving the Island of Montréal, followed by Laval, Lanaudière and the Laurentians.

 In some cases the data presented may apply to the Montreal CENSUS METROPOLITAN AREA (CMA) and to its Census Profile defined by Statistics Canada.

 The territory of the CMA, in geographic and demographic terms is quite similar to that of the CMM and both are referred to as Greater Montreal.

-The MMC, the MONTREAL METROPOLITAN is composed of 82 cities and the CMA, the CENSUS METROPOLITAN AREA is composed of 91 municipalities.
+The MMC, the MONTREAL METROPOLITAN COMMUNITY is composed of 82 cities and the CMA, the CENSUS METROPOLITAN AREA is composed of 91 municipalities.

 The profiles of the MONTREAL CENSUS METROPOLITAN AREA (CMA) include characteristics about age, marital status, family characteristics, household and dwelling characteristics, mother tongue and many others.